PhysicalTherapy.com Phone: 866-782-6258

 Course: #4864Level: Introductory1 Hour

-'Good overview of this topic' Read Reviews
+'Great overview of various types of dementia' Read Reviews

 An overview for healthcare professionals about Alzheimer’s disease and related disorders is provided in this course.
 Characteristics of the dementias, such as symptoms, progression, and how they are diagnosed, are described.
 Care planning strategies for improving communication with patients and families, understanding and managing behavioral challenges, and promoting independence are also discussed.